ProBMoT is an implementation of the process-based modeling approach to modeling dynamical systems.

 ProBMoTs -> ProBMoTd BETA

 - Reaction equations based formalism; Stochastic interpretation; Multi-objective optimization.
 Design of dynamical biological systems.

-The source code is freely available upon request.
-Please contact us.
+The current source code is freely available through git repository .

 Sašo Džeroski, Ljupčo Todorovski 2007.
 Equation discovery for systems biology: finding the structure and dynamics of biological networks from time course data.
 Current Opinion in Biotechnology, 19: 360-368.

 Darko Čerepnalkoski, Katerina Taškova, Ljupčo Todorovski, Nataša Atanasova, Sašo Džeroski, 2012.
 The influence of parameter fitting methods on model structure selection in automated modeling of aquatic ecosystems .
 Ecological Modelling, 45:136-165

 Mateja Škerjanec, Nataša Atanasova, Darko Čerepnalkoski, Sašo Džeroski, Boris Kompare, 2014.
 Development of a knowledge library for automated watershed modeling .
 Environmental Modelling & Software, 54:60-72

 Jovan Tanevski, Ljupčo Todorovski, Yannis Kalaidzidis, Sašo Džeroski, 2015.
 Domain-specific model selection for structural identification of the Rab5-Rab7 dynamics in endocytosis .
 BMC Systems Biology, 9:31

 Nikola Simidjievski, Ljupčo Todorovski, Sašo Džeroski, 2015.
 Predicting long-term population dynamics with bagging and boosting of process-based models.
 Expert Systems with Applications 42(22):8484-8496